kanidm/concread/CACHE.md

 will regularly, and almost always exceed that.
 This is because the included items in the queue are untracked, each thread has a thread local set, the haunted set must keep all keys ever perceived and that during the commit phase items are not evicted until the entire state is known causing ballooning.
-As a result implementors or deployments may need to reduce the cache size to prevent exceeding memory limits.
+As a result implementers or deployments may need to reduce the cache size to prevent exceeding memory limits.
 On a modern system however, this may not be a concern in many cases however.